oracle-livelabs/database/tmm-run-sample-apps/adb-provision/adb-provision.md

     ![Chose a workload type](./images/adb-workload-type.png " ")

 5. Choose a deployment type.
-For this lab, choose **Shared Infrastructure** as the deployment type.
+For this lab, choose **Serverless** as the deployment type.

     ![Choose a deployment type](./images/deployment-type.png " ")